yagrawl/scribbles/content/posts/2020-08-28-a-chrome-extension-to-track-youtube-viewing-activity.md

 path: /a-chrome-extension-to-track-youtube-viewing-activity
 ---

 I am a firm believer in 'Quantified Self' but my motivation behind it isn't just improving myself.
-It could just be something interesting about myself that I can find out.
+It could simply be something interesting about myself that I can find out.
 I've written about some of the the things I use to track data about myself in this [post](/quantified-self).

 I enjoy watching videos on YouTube (mostly music videos, movie trailers and video essays on various topics) and I realized that a lot of times, I keep rewatching the same videos.
 For other streaming platforms like Netflix, Hulu, HBO, etc. a service like [trakt](https://trakt.tv) does a good job but for YouTube, there is no way to keep track of your personal viewing activity.

 After researching for an existing solution for a while, I realized there was nothing available.
 YouTube does have a searchable playlist of your viewing 'History' but it seems unreliable.
 A lot of my viewing history doesn't seem to get added and I can't do much with that list.
 It is just there.
 Other solutions don't really exist so I decided to build something for myself.

-### Expectations
+## Expectations

 I wanted this tracker to do the following: